JRMurr/JRMurr.github.io/data/blog/build-a-db/part02.md

 Since we handled most of the logic in the `Table`/`Row` structs, the actual execution is mostly just wrapper around the `HashMap` of tables with some basic error handling.

-## Brining it all together
+## Bringing it all together

 With the `Execution` struct we can handle the parsed commands from our parser but right now we don't have it all hooked up.
 We need to unify the parser and execution into one.

-Ideally we would have some new crate for the full "pipeline" from parsing to execution (and probably more steps we will add later), but for now having this logic in the `Execution` crate feels fine.
+Ideally, we would have some new crate for the full "pipeline" from parsing to execution (and probably more steps we will add later), but for now having this logic in the `Execution` crate feels fine.

-First step is to combine the Error types from Parsing and Execution
+First, step is to combine the Error types from Parsing and Execution

 ```rust
 use miette::Diagnostic;